rasplay/RAS_RC_CAR_Project/README.md

 OpenMake will be support library funciton of RC Car Controller Software and makers can use function in file.
 ```

-#### We will are often update many fuction through here and Document write manual that how to use library function.
+#### We will are often update many function through here and Document write manual that how to use library function.

 ### Attach File Description